 Any student who arrives later than 30 minutes may need to pay a transfer fee or forfeit the money already paid.
 First aid training is competency based training, meaning a student must demonstrate they hold the underpinning and essential knowledge, skills and attitudes to be deemed compete.
 Students arriving late to class must review the material they have missed in their own time to ensure they have the knowledge and are adequately prepared for their competency assessments.
 Due to the large amount of information a trainer must deliver, trainers are unable to repeat information already delivered.

 If I am unwell on the day of my course what should I do?

-Should you become unwell prior to your scheduled course with the flu, mouth or facial lesions or any other infection, please contact our National Contact Centre on 1300 367 428 and we will reschedule your booking at no extra cost.
+Should you become unwell prior to your scheduled course with the flu, mouth or facial lesions or any other infection, please contact call us on1300 367 428 and we will reschedule your booking at no extra cost.
 The Australian Resuscitation Council guideline 9.6.1 recommends students who are suffering from respiratory infections or have lesions should not attend training (medical certificates are required to avoid a cancellation or transfer fee).